 - Finish all steps on the UMCARES dual tracks of Candidacy and Psychological Assessment.
-Your mentor should contact UMCARES and Rev. Larry Norris to arrange for you to take your Psychological Assessment.
-This process involves a bit of back and forth communication between our conference and the General Board of Higher Education and Ministry so give yourself 4-6 months to complete it.
+Your mentor should contact UMCARES to order your on-line psychological assessment tests.
+This should be done a few days before you intend to take the on-line tests with your mentor.
+Once the on-line tests are taken, you may contact Dr. Dan Blackwood to arrange for your in-person Psychological Assessment.
+This process involves a bit of back and forth communication between our conference and the General Board of Higher Education and Ministry so give yourself around 4 months to complete it.
 This information will be passed along to your District Committee on Ministry as well as the conference Board of Ordained Ministry.
 Most of all, it’s useful to you as a Candidate!

 - Write a statement of call.